Logo Competition

 750 712 500

-(*) = fine imposed on the undertaking – some entities concerned are held jointly and severally liable for the whole or part of the fine imposed on other entities.
+(*) = fine imposed on the undertaking – some of the concerned entities are held jointly and severally liable for all or part of the fine imposed on other entities.

-(***) Joint-venture of Fuji, Hitachi and Meidensha, Japan.
+(***) A joint venture of Fuji, Hitachi and Meidensha, Japan.

 (****) Fine for the infringement committed by VA Tech, acquired by Siemens after the infringement